abehnan/ezGPT/README.md

 ## Usage

-You can prompt gpt direcly from your terminal by preprending your prompt with `gpt.`
+You can prompt gpt direcly from your terminal by preprending your prompt with `gpt`.

 ```
 [anon:~/work/ezGPT]$ gpt what is the average lifespan of a chimpanzee